umbertozanovello/OpenStandard-CoilID/README.md

 **Notes**
 - Wherever possible we have used names compatible with those used in [DICOM](https://www.dicomstandard.org) tags to facilitate including coil data in DICOM headers of the resulting images.
 - quantities that require units shall use SI units without multiplier (prefix).
-- BSON dates are encoded as `uint64` but programmatically they should be created from a date or datetime object (see [Software](/software/software.md)).
+- BSON dates are encoded as `uint64` but programmatically they should be created from a date or datetime object according to what is available in the software language and environment used (see [Software](/software/software.md)).

+## Licenses

 ## How to Contribute